 Sidewalks are a critical piece of transportation infrastructure that improve accessibility and safety for all road users, particularly the most vulnerable.

-The work being carried out in the area north of Lake Shore Boulevard West and between Islington Avenue and Royal York Road includes road reconstruction, road resurfacing, storm sewer replacement, water service replacement and missing sidewalk installation.
+The proposed work in the area north of Lake Shore Boulevard West and between Islington Avenue and Royal York Road included road reconstruction, road resurfacing, storm sewer replacement, water service replacement and missing sidewalk installation.

-Also included is the installation of a new sidewalk and accessibility upgrades on the west side of Dwight Avenue between Birmingham Street/Murrie Street and Maple Boulevard.
-This work has not yet begun.
-This portion of missing sidewalk is the remaining link in the sidewalk network on Dwight Avenue and is adjacent to a school.
+Also included was the installation of a new sidewalk and accessibility upgrades on the west side of Dwight Avenue between Birmingham Street/Murrie Street and Maple Boulevard.
+This portion of missing sidewalk was the remaining link in the sidewalk network on Dwight Avenue and is adjacent to a school.

 Dwight Avenue is classified as a Collector road, which is a road that typically moves a moderate amount of motor vehicle traffic and connects local roads to larger arterial roads.
 The City Council-adopted Missing Sidewalk policy requires sidewalks on both sides of Collector roads.

-Installation of the new sidewalk will involve the removal of trees.
+The proposed installation of the new sidewalk included the removal of trees.
 While the City makes every effort to minimize the impact of construction on trees, injury and removal of trees is required for some infrastructure projects.
 After the completion of work, the City plants replacement trees in the boulevard, where space permits, or in other locations throughout the city.